 Next, we note the inclusion of salmon oil.
 Salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.

 In addition, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Judging by its ingredients alone, Diamond Naturals Grain Free dog food looks like an above average dry product.
+Based on its ingredients alone, Diamond Naturals Grain Free Dog Food looks like an above-average dry product.

 As a group, the brand features an average protein content of 27% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 50% for the overall product line.